 All product names, logos, and brands used in this post are property of their respective owners.

-I encountered a scenario recently where I needed to quickly restrict access to specific subnets and specific ports on a Mac Mini “server” running macOS High Sierra (also tested successfully on Mojave, Catalina, Big Sur, and Monterey).
+I encountered a scenario recently where I needed to quickly restrict access to specific subnets and specific ports on a Mac Mini “server” running macOS High Sierra (also tested successfully on Mojave, Catalina, Big Sur, Monterey, and Ventura).
 I thought this would be an easy task but my lack of familiarity with BSD and packet filter (pf) made it a little more challenging than I expected.
 I am more familiar with CentOS/RHEL-based distributions, TCP wrappers, and iptables which may have contributed to my confusion.

 With the help of an awesome post called A simple guild to the Mac PF Firewall by Marc Kerr, I was able to accomplish what I needed.
 I will share my findings in this post in the hopes that it helps someone in a similar situation.
 This post focuses on the filtering functionality of pf - specifically, block and pass.
 Packet filter is a very robust firewalling solution.
 It also supports translation, routing, queuing, traffic normalization, etc. The more advanced functionality of pf is outside my wheelhouse.
 When dealing with those scenarios, I opt for a load balancer (like ZEVENET) instead.